apache/flink/docs/training/index.zh.md

 - how to build event-driven applications on continuous streams
 - how Flink is able to provide fault-tolerant, stateful stream processing with exactly-once semantics

-These tutorials focus on four critical concepts: continuous processing of streaming data, event time, stateful stream processing, and state snapshots.
+This training focuses on four critical concepts: continuous processing of streaming data, event time, stateful stream processing, and state snapshots.
 This page introduces these concepts.

-{% info Note %} Accompanying these tutorials are a set of hands-on exercises that will guide you through learning how to work with the concepts being presented.
-A link to the relevant exercise is provided at the end of each tutorial.
+{% info Note %} Accompanying this training is a set of hands-on exercises that will guide you through learning how to work with the concepts being presented.
+A link to the relevant exercise is provided at the end of each section.

 {% top %}